Florida Statewide Course Numbering System

 - Courses not offered by the receiving institution.

 - Courses in the _900-999 series are not automatically transferable, and must be evaluated individually.
-These include such courses as Special Topics, Internships, Apprenticeships, Practica, Study Abroad, Theses, and Dissertations.
+These include such courses as Special Topics, Internships, Apprenticeships, Practicum, Study Abroad, Theses, and Dissertations.

 - Applied academics for adult education courses.